Torsion subgroups of small cancellation groups: Proofs of Theorems and

 \section{Proofs of Theorems \ref{thm:tB} and \ref{thm:tC}}

-A group acts \textit{locally elliptically} on $X$ if each $g\in G$ fixes some point of $X$.
-In our case of $G$ acting on $X$ by automorphisms in such a way that the action induces a free action on the $1$-skeleton $X^{1}$ of $X$, if the action is additionally locally elliptic, each element fixes a point in the interior of some $2$-cell.
+In our case of $G$ acting on $X$ by automorphisms in such a way that the action induces a free action on the $1$-skeleton $X^{1}$ of $X$, if the action is additionally locally elliptic, each element fixes a $2$-cell, equivalently, the center of a $2$-cell.

-\begin{proof}[Proof of Theorem \ref{thm:tB}] Assume that the group action of $G$ does not have a global fixed point.
-Each $1$-cell of $X$ not appearing on the boundary of a $2$-cell can be thickened to a $2$-cell to obtain a new $2$-complex $X'$ which deformation retracts to $X$.
-The complex $X'$ is a \cftfs small cancellation complex.
-Moreover, the complex $X$ embeds into $X'$ and the group action of $G$ is faithfully preserved, therefore the action of $G$ induces a free action on the $1$-skeleton of $X'$ and does not have global fixed point.
+\begin{proof}[Proof of Theorem \ref{thm:tB}] Assume that the action of $G$ on $X$ does not have a global fixed point.

+In the \cftfs and \css cases we first observe the following.
+Each $1$-cell of $X$ that is not contained in the boundary of a $2$-cell can be thickened to a $2$-cell to obtain a new $2$-complex $X'$ which deformation retracts to $X$.
+The complex $X'$ is a \cftfs (or \cs) small cancellation complex.
+Moreover, the complex $X$ embeds into $X'$ and the action of $G$ is preserved, therefore the action of $G$ induces a free action on the $1$-skeleton of $X'$ and does not have a global fixed point.
+This allows us to use Lemmas from Sections \ref{negcuv}-\ref{inford}.

 By Lemma \ref{fixv} an element of the group $G$ can fix at most one $2$-cell of $X'$.
 Assume that $f,g$ are elements of $G$ such that $\mathrm{Fix}(f)\neq \mathrm{Fix}(g)$.
-Then by Lemma \ref{inf} there exist $k$, $l$ such that $f^kg^l$ has infinite order.
-If $f^kg^l$ fixes a $2$-cell, then by Lemma \ref{tr} it has finite order, a contradiction.
-Therefore there exist a $2$-cell fixed by all elements of $G$.
+Then in \cftfs case by Lemma \ref{inf} there exist $k$, $l$ such that $f^kg^l$ has an infinite order.
+In \css case by Lemma \ref{inffinc6} there exist an element of an infinite order.
+By Lemma \ref{tr} only elements of finite order can fix a $2$-cell, hence $G$ is not locally elliptic.

+In the \cttss case by Corollary \ref{thm:tE} any finitely generated subgroup of $G$ has a global fixed point.
+From Lemma \ref{cttsfix} each nontrivial element of $G$ has exactly one fixed point.
+As a consequence, any two nontrivial elements of $G$ fix the same point.

+Therefore, in the \aotors cases there exists a $2$-cell fixed by all elements of $G$.
 It is an $n$-gon for some $n$.
-Then, by freeness of the group action on $1$-skeleton of $X$, $G$ is finite. \end{proof}
+Then, by freeness of the group action on the $1$-skeleton of $X$, $G$ is finite and cyclic. \end{proof}